javgh/greenaddress-pos-tools/README.md

 Afterwards you are ready to start the Python app:

-- install dependencies: python-qrencode, python-qt4, python-zmq
+- install dependencies: python-bluez, python-qrencode, python-qt4, python-zmq
 - create the file $HOME/.greenaddress-pos-tool with this contents (or let the app create this default configuration file when first starting up):